bodybank-sdk/BodyBank-SDK-JS/readme_i18n/README_en.md

 Right now you can set only 1 endpoint.

-Given endpoint will be called when the estimation requests' status is...
+The endpoint will be called when the estimation requests' status becomes...

 1. requested (estimation request is created)
 2. requested -> pendingAutomaticEstimation (waiting for estimation)
 3. pendingAutomaticEstimation -> completed
+4. requested or pendingAutomaticEstimation -> failed

 We use POST method so that we can pass on estimation requests in request body.